xpqz/Couchzilla.jl/docs/src/index.md

     retry_settings()

 Note that this behaviour is not enabled by default, and relying on it alone on a rate-capped cluster will only help with temporary transgressions – your own code must still handle the case where the max retries are exceeded.

+## Using Cloudant's API keys for auth

+Cloudant has an auth system distinct from the CouchDB traditional style based on the `_users` database.
+By using API keys you can grant and revoke a client application's access.
+API keys have roles attached to them, a combination of `_admin`, `_reader`, `_writer`, `_replicator` and `_creator`.
+It's not quite as straight-forward as it may seem. `_reader` grants read-only access.
+TODO

+In order to use the API key system, you need two steps:

+1. Create the key using

+    data = make_api_key(client::Client)

+2. Assign key to a database, with the appropriate roles

+    result = set_permissions(db, Dict("cloudant" => Dict(data["key"] => ["_reader", "_writer"])))

+3. Create a new client connection using the new key

+    api_client = Client(data["key"], data["password"], host)

+4. Create a database connection using the new client

+    api_db = connectdb(api_client, "dbname")

+There is one gotcha here that you need to be aware of.
+API keys are created on a central Cloudant admin cluster, and then replicated back to the one you're using.
+This means that running through the four steps above may occasionally fail to authenticate (step 3) for a good few minutes whilst the update percolates through.
+It helps to treat API keys as something to be created up front, rather than on the fly.

 ## Client